ucsd-cse231-w21/chocopy-wasm-compiler/proposals/milestone-testing.md

 For literals, as per our proposal, we currently only generate the literals 1, 0, True, False, and None.
-We found that we were able to generate a reasonable range of integers by generating arithmetic expressiojns with only the numbers 0 and 1, However, we found that having a roughly equal change to generate either 0 or 1 resulted in a significant amount of divide-by-zero errors, as generating a 0 at any point in the right operand of an integer division or modulus resulted in a very high chance that the entire right operand expression evaluated to 0.
-As a result, we have tuned the probabilities such that 0 is very uncommon, as we do not believe divide-by-0 is an interesting error, as it is thrown in the Wasm runtime instead of the compiler.
+We found that we were able to generate a reasonable range of integers by generating arithmetic expressions with only the numbers 0 and 1, However, we found that having a roughly equal change to generate either 0 or 1 resulted in a significant amount of divide-by-zero errors, as generating a 0 at any point in the right operand of an integer division or modulus resulted in a very high chance that the entire right operand expression evaluated to 0.
+As a result, we have tuned the probabilities such that 0 is impossible, as we do not believe divide-by-0 is an interesting error, as it is thrown in the Wasm runtime instead of the compiler.

 Our program generation also wraps all unary expressions in parentheses.
 This is because we found